Sara-Tucker/python-notes/files.md

     for line in file_content:
         print(line)

     # Remove any whitespace or \n from lines
+    for line in f:
         print(line.rstrip())
 ```